 But depending on rabbit breeds and a rabbit’s age the time for them to acquire all the new habits may vary.

-How to potty train a rabbit fast and avoid the cleaning hassles?
+How to potty train a rabbit fast and spare yourself from the cleaning nuisance?

 Start with a litter box filled with timothy hay and a layer of newspaper at the bottom to soak all the urine.

-Then leave some rabbit poops in the litter box for the rabbits to realize it’s their toilet.
+Then leave some rabbit poops in the litter box for your rabbits to realize it’s their toilet.

 Next place the litter box where your rabbits prefer to go for pooping and urinating.